Helping You Discuss Relocation Or Removal Matters

 - Possible arrangements for the exercise of parental responsibilities

 - Minimization of the impairment to a parent-child relationship caused by a parent’s relocation

 - Any other relevant factors bearing on the child’s best interests

 Federal laws, including the Parental Kidnapping Prevention Act (PKPA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), also exist to prevent illegal relocation actions by parents and others.

-Contact me today for an free initial consultation.
-Call my law firm regarding visitation and relocation issues at 847-908-3955.
-I will protect your rights and ensure the best interests of your children are protected.
+Contact us online today for a free initial consultation.
+Call our law firm regarding visitation and relocation issues at 847-908-3955.
+We will protect your rights and ensure the best interests of your children are protected.